MichaelVrana/sle22-signatr-artifact/README.md

 ## Rendering the paper results

-We just have to render the RMkardown file.
+We just have to render the RMkardown file `sle.Rmd`.
 It will output an `experiment-uf.tex` file with macros for all the experimental values in the paper, and a pdf file (`uf-call-signatures.pdf`) for Figure 4 in the paper.

 ```bash